openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 Hardware:

-* Two B91 Development Kits.
+* Two B91 Development Boards.

 * One Raspberry Pi 3B+ or greater with Raspbian OS Image.